 The lessons I learned from a criminal without conscience include:

-1. The amount of pain I have suffered has made me more open to helping others.
+1. The amount of trauma I suffered has made me more open to helping others.

-2. Feeling pain – merely having the conscience to feel hurt – is one of the most beautiful aspects of being a human.
+2. Feeling trauma – merely having the conscience to feel hurt – is one of the most beautiful aspects of being a human.
 It makes you more human.

-3. Your mind siphons pain in a slow, long drip of trauma.
-The slow road is the only safe way to healing.
+3. Your mind siphons trauma in a slow, long drip.
+The slow road is the safest way to healing.

 4. You will remember things you need to remember when the time is right to carry those memories.
 Each new memory is indicative of an old memory’s healing.

-5. When in pain, your other senses are more attuned.
+5. When in trauma, your other senses are more attuned.
 Use those acute connections to find ways to heal.
 They counterbalance your pain.

 6. The most beautiful moments in life come from real, conscious connections with others.
 Did I really connect with anyone before the crime?